HAVE YOU ALWAYS WANTED A FULLER BEARD?

-Beard surgery have become very popular among guys in their 20s and 30s who are looking to enhance the appearance of their facial hair.
-Beard surgery works in a very similar way to hair transplants and can provide guys who are self-conscious about their facial hair with a much fuller and thicker beard.
+Beard surgery has become very popular among guys in their 20s and 30s who are looking to enhance the appearance of their facial hair.
+Beard surgery works in a very similar way to hair transplants and can provide males who are self-conscious about their facial hair with a much fuller and thicker beard.

 You might be considering a beard implant yourself but haven’t fully decided yet.
 If so, this guide to beard surgery will help you make up your mind.

 What you need to know about beard surgery